magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/users.md

 ## User overview

-There are three levels of roles on the ThingsBoard platform.
+There are three levels of roles on the IoT Hub platform.
 It is possible to create a user on each level.

 These roles are as follows: